 Instructors interested in IR can test new instructional strategies or redesign strategies they have used in the past and then submit an IR portfolio demonstrating development, implementation, reflection and assessment.

 Participating instructors will also have access to one-on-one, group or program-level consultations with Drake Institute staff and faculty affiliates in addition to college, unit or department staff with expertise in teaching and learning, curriculum, assessment and evidence-based teaching practices.
+This video and its accompanying transcript

 The Drake Institute regularly showcases IR portfoios on How Are You Teaching?
 For example,